seandstewart/httpemojicodes/src/index.md

 # HTTP Emoji Codes :globe_with_meridians:

-HTTP Emoji Codes are *HTTP Status Codes for Humans:tm:*.
+HTTP Emoji Codes are *HTTP Status Codes for Humans™*.
 Start sending Emoji Codes and make the web a more human place, one response at a time!

 This lexicon was inspired by a twitter thread started by user `@francesc`, linked below,